davidmcclure/pyspark-deploy/README.md

 1. Change into `/deploy/terraform/docker-ami` and run `./setup.sh`, which initializes the Terraform project.

 1. Make sure you've got correctly configured AWS credentials (eg, via `aws configure`).

-Then, run **`./build.sh`** which will create a sandbox instance on EC2, configure Docker, create an AMI.
+1. Run **`./build.sh`** which will create a sandbox instance on EC2, configure Docker, create an AMI.
 At the end, when prompted, type `yes` to confirm that Terraform should destroy the node.

-1. This script will produce a (.gitignored) file in the working directory called `docker-ami.auto.tfvars`, which contains the ID of the new AMI.
+This script will produce a (.gitignored) file in the working directory called `docker-ami.auto.tfvars`, which contains the ID of the new AMI.
 Eg,

     ```hcl
     docker_ami = "ami-XXX"
     ```

-    Copy this file into the `spark-cluster` directory, which sits adjacent to `docker-ami`: `cp docker-ami.auto.tfvars ../spark-cluster`.
+1. Copy this file into the `spark-cluster` directory, which sits adjacent to `docker-ami`: `cp docker-ami.auto.tfvars ../spark-cluster`.
 Terraform automatically loads variables from files with the `*.auto.tfvars` extension, so this file will override the `docker_ami` variable, defined in `variables.tf`.